mobxjs/mobx-state-tree/API.md

 Note that the immediate parent can be either an object, map or array, and doesn't necessarily refer to the parent model

+Please note that in child nodes access to the root is only possible once the `afterAttach` hook has fired

 **Parameters**

 -   `target` **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)**